-53. A. is a woman from Guatemala.
+56. A. is a woman from Guatemala.
 Her four children are derivatives on her application for asylum.
 A.'s eldest daughter, C., has an independent asylum case at the asylum office.
 Her two youngest daughters arrived subsequently as unaccompanied minors and are not yet scheduled for court.
-A. and her son's next Master Calendar hearing is on October 30, 2024.
-Eldest daughter, C.,'s next Master Calendar hearing is on September 25, 2024.
 A. and her family speak Spanish and live in Central Illinois.
 (20-0143124) (20-0143123) (20-0143125) (21-0148945) (21-0148946)

-A's partner abused A. and their children, raped A., and controlled her church attendance.
+A's partner abused A. and their children, raped A., and controlled her.
 He became particularly violent after she gave birth to their second daughter because he was angry that the child was a girl.
 As a result of the abuse, A. has long-term hearing loss.
 A.'s partner forced her daughter, C., to scavenge for food at a local dump, attempted to sell C. to a drug trafficker, and threatened to rape C. When A. moved with her children to another part of Guatemala, her partner found them and threatened to kill them with the help of his drug trafficking associates.
 Fearing for their lives, A. fled with her children to the United States.
 Because A. and her son filed for asylum after their one-year deadline, her pro bono attorneys will need to argue that they merit an exception to the one-year filing deadline for asylum eligibility.
 NIJC will assist them in making this argument.
 All documentation to their cases will be due 15 days prior to their individual merits hearing, which has not yet been scheduled.
 Documentation in C's case will be due one week prior to her asylum interview.
-The timing of the interview is uncertain.

-54. L. is a woman from Venezuela.
+57. L. is a woman from Venezuela.
 She is awaiting a new Master Calendar hearing date.
 L. speaks Spanish and lives in Chicago, Illinois.
 (21-0147034)